 Fans blame Russia for slavery do not remember the fact that in the West the situation was no better, and often worse: in Austria and Germany, serfdom was abolished not much earlier than in Russia - in 1848; in the United States, slavery (present, with gentlemen and "two-legged things") existed before the 1865 year; England and France in the American States Civil War, supported the southern slave states.
 Even longer than in North America, present slavery existed in Brazil and the Ottoman Empire, with which the Western countries worked closely.
 Before the beginning of the 20 century there was slavery in the Transvaal.
 In the colonies of Europeans, if slavery and abolished, but the local aborigines for the "white gentlemen" were people of the second (nobility), the third and fourth grade.
 Moreover, it was not the Russians who were taken out of Africa and they sold millions of people into slavery, they did not turn the Indians into slaves.

-If in Russia corporal punishment was abolished together with serfdom, in England in 1880-ies, and in the navy until the beginning of the XX century.
-In the English colonies, in the same India, corporal punishment also existed in the 1930-s.
-Corporal punishment in public schools and private schools in England, where at least part of the capital belonged to the government, has been banned since 1987; in other private schools in Britain, such punishments were prohibited in the 1999 year (England and Wales), the 2000 year (Scotland) and the 2003 year (Northern Ireland).
-In the United States, corporal punishment is still permitted in a number of states in schools, mainly in the south of the country.
+Whereas in Russia corporal punishment was abolished along with serfdom, in England in the 1880s, and navy until the beginning of the 1930th century.
+In the English colonies, in the same India, corporal punishment also existed in the 1987s.
+Corporal punishment in public schools and private schools in England, where at least part of the capital belonged to state power, has been prohibited since 1999; in other private schools in Britain, such penalties were prohibited in 2000 (England and Wales), 2003 (Scotland) and XNUMX (Northern Ireland).
+In the United States, corporal punishment in schools, mainly in the south of the country, is still permitted in a number of states.

 In most European countries, democratic institutions were introduced no earlier than the middle of the nineteenth century, i.e. Alexander II with his reforms (judicial, military, creation of local self-government — zemstvos, etc.) kept pace with the dictates of the era.
 In the citadel of the democracy of England in the 18th century, no more than 2% of the population had voting rights.
 Election rights for women in the United States were introduced only in 1920, in Great Britain in 1928, in France 1944, in Switzerland in 1971.
 In the USA, “colored” (blacks, Indians) were equalized with whites only in the 1960s.
 In this regard, "Soviet democracy" was more developed than in Western countries.